lpoulter1/Typing-Dead/readme.md

 Doing so will include your name in the high score list on the game over screen, which shows the top 5 high scorers' names, kill counts, and words per minute.

 <img src="https://i.imgur.com/YgvFB6Q.png" width="500"/>

-## Implementation Timeline

-**Day 1**
-  Figure out how to get the elements I want on the screen, such as the typing form, zombies, player character, and health.
-  Set up a very basic outline of what I want the game to be.

-**Day 2**
-  Hopefully, get zombies to move across the screen with the words attached to them.
-  Figure out how to get them to die when the correct word is typed.
-  Get health to go down when zombies reach the player character.

-**Day 3**
-  Get artwork, music, and other assets into my project.
-Work out any bugs that might still exist or pop up.